Abbreviation: Full stops (periods)

 A period (full stop) is sometimes used to signify abbreviation, but opinion is divided as to when and if this convention is best practice.

-According to Hart's Rules, a word shortened by dropping letters from the end terminates with a period, whereas a word shorted by dropping letters from the middle does not.
-Fowler's Modern English Usage says a period is used for both of these shortened forms, but recommends against this practice: advising it only for end-shortened words and lower-case initialisms; not for middle-shortened words and upper-case initialisms.
+According to Hart's Rules, a word shortened by dropping letters from the end terminates with a full stop (period), whereas a word shorted by dropping letters from the middle does not.
+Fowler's Modern English Usage says a full stop (period) is used for both of these shortened forms, but recommends against this practice.
+It advises it only for end-shortened words and lower-case initialisms, not for middle-shortened words and upper-case initialisms.